 Howard Davies is married with two sons and lives in London.
 In his spare time he likes to watch his football team, Manchester City, and regularly plays cricket.

-Source: Biography provided by the Office of Howard Davies
+Source: The Office of Howard Davies